Analyticsphere/pr2-documentation/README.md

     - take care to use coalesce appropriately to combine mutual columns
     - take care to include columns unique to either source table in the target table

-## Could we do better with a long-format response table for all surveys?
+## Could we do better a response-centric relational data model?
 Yes!

 ![survey_data_model](https://github.com/user-attachments/assets/17c0ce7d-e842-42ef-bcb8-fc338ced990c)